Mac23256/dataquestio/guided_project3_mark_mukasa.md

 From exploration of the registration_year column, there are some observations of note;
 - The earliest year is 1000
 - The latest year is 9999
+This is definitely out of order.
+We would have to eliminate rows where the registration_year is out of the 19th century.

 ```python